iamcarrico/iamcarrico/_posts/2014-03-06-why-is-sxsw-so-succesful.md

 categories: sxsw
 ---

-Every year, thousands of people come to Austin, TX for the annual [SXSW festival](http://sxsw.com/).
-And each year it sets record numbers of participants and partygoers that attend.
+Every year, thousands of people come to Austin, Texas, for the annual [SXSW festival](http://sxsw.com/).
+And each year it sets record numbers for participants and partygoers that attend.
 What drives droves of people from across the globe to the city for SXSW?
-The event is so large, that there is not a single reason behind its success, but many.
+The event is so large that there is not a single reason behind its success, but many.
 Here are a few I find compelling.

 <!--more-->